 How Long Should a Typical Coaching Session Be?

 Normally, effective coaching sessions last between 25 and 90 minutes.
-Offering 25 or 50-minute appointments allows you to schedule meetings back to back with a short break in between.
+Offering 25 or 50-minute appointments allows you to schedule meetings back-to-back with a short break in between.

 Should I Offer Free or Paid Sample Sessions?

 This depends on your business model.
 Free sessions can attract more leads, while paid sessions tend to draw more serious clients.
-Some coaches offer free consultations and charge for in-depth sample sessions.
+Some coaches offer 15-minute free consultations and charge for in-depth sample sessions.

 What’s the Best Way to Structure a Sample Session?